 For information on registering for the in-person TAP workshop, click below:

-In 2013, the Department of Defense launched a TAP virtual curriculum through their Joint Knowledge Online (JKO) learning management system.
+In 2013, the U.S. Department of Defense launched a TAP virtual curriculum through their Joint Knowledge Online (JKO) learning management system.
 This TAP virtual curriculum is designed to provide service members who are unable to attend the TAP in-person due to military exigencies with the ability to fulfill their TAP obligations.
-The Departments of Defense, Veterans Affairs and Labor were informed that providing the TAP curriculum to veterans and spouses of service members might be helpful to them too, so the JKO system now provides the full TAP curriculum to anyone who might benefit.
+The full, virtual TAP curriculum is available to veterans and spouses of service members through the Joint Knowledge Online system.

 Department of Labor Employment Fundamentals of Career Transition (EFCT) (PDF)—Designed to lay the foundation of the transition from military to civilian life.
 The 1-day workshop provides an introduction to the essential tools and resources needed to evaluate career options, gain information for civilian employment, and understand the fundamentals of the employment process.

 Department of Labor Employment Workshop (DOLEW) (PDF)—A comprehensive 2-day workshop that covers emerging best practices in career employment, including in-depth training to learn interview skills, build effective resumes, and use emerging technology to network and search for employment.